travigd/documentation/projections/index.md

 ---
-title: "Overview"
 section: "Projections"
 version: "4.0.0"
 pinned: true
 ---

+# Overview

-# What are projections?
+## What are projections?

 Projections is a subsystem in Event Store that provides you with the ability to write new or link existing events to streams in a reactive manner.

 > [!NOTE]
->
-Projections require the event body to be in JSON.
+> Projections require the event body to be in JSON.

-# When to use projections?
+## When to use projections?

 Projections are good at solving one specific query type, a category known as 'temporal correlation queries'.
 This query type happens more often than you may think in business systems and few systems can execute these queries well.